Riblja Čorba: 2010s

-2020s: deaths of Aleksić and Đorđević, the last album and disbandment
+2020s: deaths of Aleksić and Đorđević and the last album

 On 29 November 2020, Miša Aleksić died due to complications of COVID-19.
 The band's new bass guitarist became Ivan Stanković, previously a longtime technician for the band.
 The band held a concert in memory of Aleksić on 16 August 2021 on Tašmajdan Stadium.
 The concert featured several guests: former Riblja Čorba members Momčilo Bajagić and Nikola Čuturilo, YU Grupa members Žika and Dragi Jelić and Van Gogh frontman Zvonimir Đukić.

 In 2021 Đorđević was awarded the Order of Karađorđe's Star by the President of Serbia, Aleksandar Vučić, for his contribution to Serbian culture.
 In September of the same year the band released their ninth live album, Beograd 1981 (Belgrade 1981).
 The album featured the recordings from the concert the band held in Belgrade Sports Hall on 28 March 1981.
 The album was released by Fidbox in a limited number of copies.

 At the end of August 2024, Đorđević was admitted to a hospital in Ljubljana due to acute exacerbation of chronic obstructive pulmonary disease (COPD).
 He died from pneumonia on the morning of 4 September, at the age of 71.

+The spot was filled by former backing vocalist, Jovan Jeftić (Čika Joca Zmaj).

+The band performed on Đorđević's birthday in his hometown Čačak for a small audience with the concert lasting about half an hour.

+In May of 2025, Riblja čorba performed at the Šabac Moto Klub festival, having their first full length concert without Đorđević.

+There were also performances in: Zrenjanin, Belgrade, Zeta, Skopje, Vienna, Kragujevac, Herceg Novi and Novi Sad.